CamilaCamacho/hitter_analysis/README.md

 * null
 * SI: Sinker (synonymous with FT)
 * SL: Slider
+Pitch Types not present in this dataset: AB, AS, EP, FO, GY, IN, NP, PO, SC, UN

 ## Initial Clustering
 We will begin by clustering the success/failure rate for each pitch type for each location.